kufischer/DyVisual/Docker/ReadMe.txt

 make run IMAGE=<image>

+or

+make rund IMAGE=<image>

+where the run starts the Docker image in interactive mode, to make interaction with the FiVES server possible. rund starts the Docker image as a deamon without tty connection.

 To delete an image use:

 make remove IMAGE=<image>

+In case the image was started as a deamon use

+make remove-c IMAGE=<container-id>

+to delete the container.

 In these commands <image> needs to be replaced by the IMAGE ID.
 IMAGE ID is displayed in the last line of the creation output or can be